Lightstreamer/helm-charts/DEPLOYMENT.md

 > [!WARNING]
 > Make sure to enable TLS/SSL communication in a production deployment.

-See the [`management.jmx.rmiConnector.sslConfig`](README.md#managementjmxrmiconnectorsslconfig) section of the _Lightstreamer Helm Chart specification_ for additional TLS/SSL configuration options for the RMI connector.
+See the [`management.jmx.rmiConnector.sslConfig`](README.md#managementjmxrmiconnectorsslconfig) section of the _Lightstreamer Helm Chart specification_ for additional TLS/SSL configuration options for the RMI Connector.

 ##### Authentication